margomerritt/Data-Knights/README.md

 ## Final Dashboard Outline

 Project uses JavaScript for the dashboard.
 Since the topic of movie productions is commonly searched for on the internet, having the dashboard hosted as a website will make the results of this project readily accessible and usable.
-The website will have four different tabs:
+The website will have three different tabs:
-* Prediction
 * Winners
 * Money
 * Visualize

 This website will contain several interactive features:
-* Users will be able to search the dataset to see if a particular movie has won an Oscar Award.
-Users will have the ability to filter by  movie name, actor/actress name, and year released.
+* Users will be able to search then sort the dataset to see if a particular movie has won an Oscar Award.
+Users will have the ability to filter by  movie name, nominee name, and year released.
-* Machine Learning is used to predict if a movie will win a future Oscar Award.
-Users will be able to enter a director name, an actor name, and a budget.
-The machine learning model will be used to predict if the entered combination of movie production will win an Oscar Award.

 <img width="1259" alt="Prediction page" src="https://user-images.githubusercontent.com/111299372/224562912-64ab3f7b-d8fd-49d1-a820-967f04a8fe62.png">